cscorley/dissertation/chapters/3_method/1_approach.md

 would likely remain in both snapshot-based models and changeset-based models.

 Indeed, it would appear desirable to remove changesets from the model that are old and no longer relevant.
-There is no need for this because online LDA already contains features for increasing the influence newer documents have on the model, thereby decaying the affect of the older documents on the model.
+Online LDA already accounts for this by increasing the influence newer documents have on the model, thereby decaying the affect of the older documents on the model.